 For the base I used a side of a cardboard box, marked the towers out, then glued them down.
 I left this overnight to dry completely to ensure that it was secure.

-The next evening I painted the towers, shoots and base (secretly, while the kids slept) and in the morning used my glue gun to secure the shoots in place before gathering our salt dough balls I had made from our last salt dough play batch.
+The next evening I painted the towers, chutes and base (secretly, while the kids slept) and in the morning used my glue gun to secure the chutes in place before gathering our salt dough balls I had made from our last salt dough play batch.
 I don’t keep marbles with 3 young children.

-Make sure that the shoot that the marble drops into is pushed as far back as you can safely get in there with out breaking something 😉 We want to catch the balls.
+Make sure that the chutes that the marble drops into is pushed as far back as you can safely get in there with out breaking something 😉 We want to catch the balls.

 My 4 year old was most pleased with his nifty new toy!
 Salt dough balls went in the top and ran down to the bottom as intended with much excitement.
 A nice little craft and well received.